Made with thick Greek yogurt, frozen fruit, and healthy toppings, this Mixed Berry Smoothie Bowl recipe is a delicious and refreshing treat!

 Ingredients

-- 1 small ripe banana, sliced and frozen
+- 1 small ripe banana, frozen and sliced

 - 1/4 cup almond milk - any milk will do